electricilies/electricilies.github.io/docs/docs/usecase/user.md

-  usecase UC10 as "Manage Review and Comment" usecase UC11 as "Manage User" usecase UC12 as "View Staff Report" usecase UC13 as "Manage Staff" usecase UC14 as "Monitoring System" usecase UC15 as "Adjust Document"
+  usecase UC10 as "Manage Review and Comment" usecase UC11 as "Manage User" usecase UC12 as "View Staff Report" usecase UC13 as "View Shop Report" usecase UC14 as "View System Monitoring" usecase UC15 as "Adjust Document"
 }